Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 Families walk along the South Rim Trail at Grand Canyon National Park.

-Grand Canyon West is a sacred natural wonder revered by the Hualapai.
-Grand Canyon National Park, in contrast, is a scientific wonder to be studied.
+The Hualapai revere Grand Canyon West as a sacred natural wonder speaking the wisdom of past elders.
+Grand Canyon National Park, in contrast, is a scientific wonder to be studied and appreciated.

 The 14-mile Rim Walk, paved and bordered by a neat stone wall, has informative signage, geology timelines and photo displays.
 The Trail of Time is a 3D portrait of time that illuminates the region’s geology.
 A giant, multicolored slab showcases all the layers and ages of the Canyon’s different rock layers.
 Touch and analyze rock samples, while answering all the kids’ questions.
 Early morning and dusk walks will be brief thanks to the howling winds that come up in winter.